 “I got it!” the machine hollered in victory.

 Between small gaps where the scarlet black had not covered, I saw that the hall had become nothing but a twitching pile of meat with a river of blood wetting every surface.
 Colored cords like worms moved about boaring down into the piles of ruination tethering stray parts back together.
-The closer to the elevator we got the deeper the pile seems to be.
+The closer to the elevator we got, the deeper the pile seems to be.
 The limbs that remained gripped at the androids.
-Without much effort they jerked themselves free giving the parts no purchase.
-The soldiers stood guard holding the line against the onslaught as the others pushed my capsule into the elevator.
+With little effort they jerked themselves free, giving the parts no purchase.
+The soldiers stood guard, holding the line against the onslaught as the others pushed my capsule into the elevator.

-The capsule lifted into the air by a bright blue light levitating the android up the tunnel.
+The capsule lifted into the air by a bright blue light, levitating the android up the tunnel.
 The entire thing radiated a blue glow as we rose higher.
-The platform stopped opening to a sky that is bleak, the color of rusted iron and a dull glow overshadowed everything upon the rooftop.
-The buildings in the city were decayed with long lines of overgrowth from something like that of muscle flesh.
-A strange-looking vehicle of some sort waited for the group; judging from the large wings I assumed it was a plane but I could not be sure.
-From the elevator shaft the other two androids appeared.
+The platform stopped opening to a sky that is bleak, the color of rusted iron, and a dull glow overshadowed everything upon the rooftop.
+The buildings in the city were decayed with lengthy lines of overgrowth from something like that of muscle flesh.
+A strange-looking vehicle of some sort waited for the group; judging from the large wings, I assumed it was a plane, but I could not be sure.
+From the elevator shaft, the other two androids appeared.
 They were sopping wet with blood.
 As they walk bits of flesh fell off their bodies leaving a messy trail of gore in their wake.

 “You recovered one.” a man yelled from the ship’s open hanger.
-My heart jumped, immediately I dove against the glass trying to spot the man through the film of red ooze.
-The pod is lifted as the androids dragged it into the threshold of the planes dock.
-Sadly, pressing against the window for provided me with nothing.
+My heart jumped.
+Immediately I dove against the glass trying to spot the man through the film of red ooze.
+They lift the pod as the androids dragged it into the threshold of the plane’s dock.
+Sadly, pressing against the window provided me with nothing.
 It was too dark to see anything.
-Still it comforted me to hear a human voice.
+Still, it comforted me to hear a human voice.
 “What condition is it in?” the man inquired.